EBI-Metagenomics/biosiftr/README.md

 Nextflow option `-resume` can be use to re-run the pipeline from the last successfully finished step.

 ### Test
-Once the databases has been set up, you can tun a test with the provided dataset from shallowmapping/test
+Once the databases has been set up, you can run a test with the provided dataset from shallowmapping/test

 ```bash
 nextflow run ../main.nf \